meghaaila/sign-up-app/README.md

-To run the project use npm install and npm run.
+To run the project, after download,  use "npm install and npm start".

 Used following boilerplates:
 - create react-app